lhbikos/ReCenterPsychStats/docs/08-FactorialANOVA.md

 ```

 ```
-# A tibble: 6 × 10
+## # A tibble: 6 × 10
-  Dept  term  .y.     group1 group2    df statistic       p   p.adj p.adj.signif
+##   Dept  term  .y.     group1 group2    df statistic       p   p.adj p.adj.signif
-* <fct> <chr> <chr>   <chr>  <chr>  <dbl>     <dbl>   <dbl>   <dbl> <chr>
+## * <fct> <chr> <chr>   <chr>  <chr>  <dbl>     <dbl>   <dbl>   <dbl> <chr>
-1 CPY   Stage TradPed Stable Trans…   106     1.74  8.50e-2 0.0850  ns
+## 1 CPY   Stage TradPed Stable Trans…   106     5.00  2.31e-6 6.94e-6 ****
-2 CPY   Stage TradPed Stable Reset…   106     3.62  4.59e-4 0.00138 **
+## 2 CPY   Stage TradPed Stable Reset…   106     2.89  4.63e-3 9.26e-3 **
-3 CPY   Stage TradPed Trans… Reset…   106     2.24  2.70e-2 0.0541  ns
+## 3 CPY   Stage TradPed Trans… Reset…   106    -0.852 3.96e-1 3.96e-1 ns
-4 ORG   Stage TradPed Stable Trans…   106     0.517 6.06e-1 0.969   ns
+## 4 ORG   Stage TradPed Stable Trans…   106     1.23  2.23e-1 4.46e-1 ns
-5 ORG   Stage TradPed Stable Reset…   106    -0.702 4.84e-1 0.969   ns
+## 5 ORG   Stage TradPed Stable Reset…   106    -1.02  3.08e-1 4.46e-1 ns
-6 ORG   Stage TradPed Trans… Reset…   106    -1.39  1.66e-1 0.499   ns
+## 6 ORG   Stage TradPed Trans… Reset…   106    -1.94  5.48e-2 1.64e-1 ns
 ```

 Consistent with the significant one-way ANOVA for the ORG factor, there were non-significant differences between all pairs of stages.
-Within the CPY student evaluations, there were statistically significant differences between stable and resettled.
-Had we not controlled for Type I error, there would have also been significant differences between transition and resettled.
+Within the CPY student evaluations, there were statistically significant differences between stable and transition and stabled and resettled comparisons.
+Both comparisons favored the stable level.

-Let's update our figure with a representation of these pairwise comparisons.

 Here'w how I would assemble the entire APA style results:

 >A 2 X 3 ANOVA was conducted to evaluate the effects of academic department (2 levels, CPY and ORG) and stage of transition (3 levels, stable, transitioning, resettled) and  on traditional pedagogy course evaluation ratings.

-Factorial ANOVA assumes that the dependent variable is normally is distributed for all cells in the design.
-Although our analysis suggested skew and kurtosis were within the bounds considered to be normally distributed, the Shapiro-Wilk normality test (applied to the residuals from the factorial ANOVA model) suggested that the plotting of the residuals differed significantly from a normal distribution $W = 0.942, p = 0.001$.
-Further, Levene’s test has indicated a violation of the homogeneity of variance assumption $(F[5, 106] = 4.5489, p < .001)$.
+>Factorial ANOVA assumes that the dependent variable is normally is distributed for all cells in the design.
+Although our analysis suggested skew and kurtosis were within the bounds considered to be normally distributed, the Shapiro-Wilk normality test (applied to the residuals from the factorial ANOVA model) suggested that the plotting of the residuals differed significantly from a normal distribution $W = 0.949, p < 0.001$.
+Further, Levene’s test has indicated a violation of the homogeneity of variance assumption $(F[5, 106] = 6.412, p < .001)$.
 Owing to a rather desperate need to provide a demonstration of the two-way ANOVA, I have decided to proceed and keep these violations in mind in the interpretation of results.

->Computing sums of squares with a Type II approach, the results for the omnibus ANOVA indicated a significant effects for the main effect of department, $F(1, 106) = 4.647, p = 0.033, \eta^2 = 0.042$; the main effect for stage in transition, in transition $F(2, 106) = 3.616 , p = 0.030, \eta^2 = 0.064$, and the interaction effect, $F(2, 106) = 4.567, p = 0.013, \eta^2 = 0.079$.
+>Computing sums of squares with a Type II approach, the results for the omnibus ANOVA indicated a significant effects for the main effect of department, $F(1, 106) = 11.395, p = 0.001, \eta^2 = 0.097$; the main effect for stage in transition, in transition $F(2, 106) = 10.07 , p < 0.001, \eta^2 = 0.160$, and the interaction effect, $F(2, 106) = 4.904, p = 0.009, \eta^2 = 0.085$.

->To explore the significant interaction effect, we followed with a test of simple main effect of the stage in transition within the academic department.
+> To explore the significant interaction effect, we followed with a test of simple main effect of the stage in transition within the academic department.
 We began with separate one-way ANOVAs.
-Results indicated significant differences within the CPY deparmtent ($F[2, 69] = 9.548, p < 0.001, \eta^2 = 0.217$), but not for the ORG department ($F[2, 37] = 0.668, p = 0.519, \eta^2 = 0.315$).
+Results indicated significant differences within the CPY deparmtent $(F[2, 58] = 18.497	, p < 0.001, \eta^2 = 0.389)$, but not for the ORG department $(F[2, 48] = 1.417, p = 0.252, \eta^2 = 0.056)$.

->We followed the significant one-way ANOVA with pairwise comparisons between the groups using the estimated marginal means.
+>We followed the significant one-way ANOVAs with pairwise comparisons between the groups using the estimated marginal means.
 We specified the Holm's sequential Bonferroni for managing Type I error.
-Only the comparison between the stable and resettled conditions within CPY students were statistically significantly different $t(106) = 3.6167765, p = 0.001$.
-Cell and marginal means and standard deviations are presented in Table 1; results are illustrated in Figure 1.
+For CPY students, comparisons  between the stable and transition $(t[106] = 4.997, p < 0.001)$ and stable and resettled $(t[106] = 2.893, p = 0.005)$ stages were statistically significantly different.
+Cell means, marginal means, and standard deviations are presented in Table 1; results are illustrated in Figure 1.

 #### Describe approach for managing Type I error.